microsoft/vscode-python/CONTRIBUTING.md

 TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code.

-### Validate your changes
+### Run dev build and validate your changes

-To test the changes you launch a development version of VS Code on the workspace vscode, which you are currently editing.
+To test the changes you launch a development version of VS Code on the workspace vscode, within the `vscode-python` folder.
-Use the `Extension` launch option.
+Then open the debug panel (`Ctrl-Shift-D`), select the `Extension` launch option from the `Debug and Run` dropdown menu, and click start.
+A new window will launch with the title `[Extension Development Host]`.

 ### Running Unit Tests